A comparison theorem for semi-abelian schemes over a smooth curve: Introduction

-\ref{secdotsc}. \emph{D\'evissage of twisted syntomic complexes}.
-Our general strategy to obtain the comparison result in the case of a semi-abelian scheme $A/C$ is to perform a d\'evissage for the twisted syntomic complex of $D_{C^\s}(A)$ which is roughly parallel to the one of chapter \ref{secdofc} in order to reduce to the case of $p$-divisible groups.
-This won't be achieved before section \ref{sasoc} for the following reasons.
-On the one hand the semi-stable Dieudonn\'e functor $D_{C^\s}$ has yet to be defined (this will be done in the next chapter).
-On the other hand the desired reduction involves switching from $D_{C^\s}(A)$ to $D_{J}(H)$ where $H$ is the diagram of $p$-divisible groups defined in chapter \ref{secdofc}.
-This will be done using a trick relying on the comparison result for $p$-divisible groups established in section \ref{dopdg}.
+Our general strategy to obtain the comparison result in the case of a semi-Abelian scheme $A/C$ is to perform a d\'evissage for the twisted syntomic complex of $D_{C^\s}(A)$ which is roughly parallel to the one of Chap. \ref{secdofc} in order to reduce to the case of $p$-divisible groups.
+This won't be achieved before Sect. \ref{sasoc} for the following reasons.
+On the one hand, the semi-stable Dieudonn\'e functor $D_{C^\s}$ has yet to be defined (this will be done in the next chapter) and on the other hand, the desired reduction involves switching from $D_{C^\s}(A)$ to $D_{J}(H)$ where $H$ is the diagram of $p$-divisible groups defined in Chap. \ref{secdofc}.
+This will be done using a trick relying on the comparison result for $p$-divisible groups established in Sect. \ref{dopdg}.
 The purpose of the present chapter is nevertheless to establish two key d\'evissage results.

-In section \ref{cmv} we consider the diagram of log schemes $J^\s$ which is $J$ together with the log structure coming from $C^\s$.
-Letting $m:J^\s\to C^\s$ denote the natural morphism, we prove (prop. \ref{MVsyn} \ref{MVsyni}) that $m^*$ induces an equivalence between Dieudonn\'e crystals on $C^\s$ and diagrams of Dieudonn\'e crystals over $J^\s$ whose base change morphisms are invertible (we call those cartesian).
-By Zariski localization on $C^\s$ we reduce to the case where a lifting of $C^\s$ by a $p$-adic formal log scheme with $p$-bases over $Spf(\Zp)$ is given and then the result essentially boils down to gluing locally free modules from $J$ to $C$.
-Looking at de Rham complexes yields furthermore a canonical isomorphism (prop. \ref{MVsyn} \ref{MVsyniii})
+In Sect. \ref{cmv}, we consider the diagram of log schemes $J^\s$ which is $J$ together with the log structure coming from $C^\s$.
+Letting $m:J^\s\to C^\s$ denote the natural morphism, we prove (Prop. \ref{MVsyn} \ref{MVsyni}) that $m^*$ induces an equivalence between Dieudonn\'e crystals on $C^\s$ and diagrams of Dieudonn\'e crystals over $J^\s$ whose base change morphisms are invertible (we call those cartesian).
+By Zariski localization on $C^\s$, we reduce to the case where a lifting of $C^\s$ by a $p$-adic formal log scheme with $p$-bases over $Spf(\Zp)$ is given and then the result essentially boils down to gluing locally free modules from $J$ to $C$.
+Looking at de Rham complexes yields furthermore a canonical isomorphism (Prop. \ref{MVsyn} \ref{MVsyniii})